patogit/cosmos-sdk-utils/README.md

 The tools and info in this repo are related to the Aplikigo-1 testnet run by Regen Network from February 8 - March 15, 2021.

+See also the regen-utils repo at https://github.com/swidnikk/regen-utils .

 ## Links

 Testnet plan: https://github.com/regen-network/testnets/blob/master/aplikigo-1/PLAN.md